Vyral/curtis-johnson-recruiting/_posts/2018-10-23-the-difference-between-average-agents-and-super-agents.md

 **If struggling agents were going to try to sell a drill bit, they would explain its setup**—what type of metal it’s made of, etc.

 Now, high-producing agents would talk about the hole—nobody really wants a drill bit.
-These agents will **sell the product based on what it can do or produce**
+These agents will **sell the product based on what it can do or produce.**

 Super high-producing agents, on the other had, won’t just talk about the drill bit and what makes it special. **They’ll paint a picture with its possibilities** and sell it based on its utilities, like hanging up a clock or a family portrait.